Novavamp/zero_day/0x00-vagrant/README.md

-**This is the answer to the question ons what the UNAME command prints without any option.**
+**This is the answer to the question on what the UNAME command prints without any option.**